fallen-icarus/cardano-swaps/README.md

 ### Expressive Beacon Queries

-Offer based queries allow another class of queries.
-For example, arbitragers can use them to find profitable swap compositions based on current market demand.
+Offer based queries allow another class of queries, in addition to querying by trading pair.
+For example, arbitragers can use offer queries to find profitable swap compositions based on current market demand.
 Without them, the arbitragers would be required to know what trading pairs to check in advance.
 But what if there was a token that they had never heard of?
 This opportunity would be missed.
 With offer based queries, these unheard of tokens would be returned by the first query and the arbitrager algorithms can decide which other assets to query based on those results.
-In short, offer based queries allow for organic discovery of composition paths.
+In short, offer based queries allow for organic discovery of arbitrage composition paths.

 ### Single Swap Addresses